BeyondGamesTimeTable/Automated-TimeTable-IIIT-Dharwad/USER_MANUAL.md

 6. **Process Upload**
    - Click "🚀 Upload Files" button
    - Watch progress:
       - "Uploading..." (blue)
       - "✓ Uploaded" (green)
-     - "🔄 Regenerating Timetables..." (orange) *
+      - "🔄 Regenerating Timetables..." (orange)
-     - "✓ Timetables Updated!" (green) *
+      - "✓ Timetables Updated!" (green)

-   *Note: Regeneration currently requires local execution
+   *Note: The server now triggers generation automatically for each upload version.
+Generation runs as a subprocess on the host and may take from a few seconds up to several minutes depending on dataset size and machine performance.

 7. **Confirmation**
    - Success message appears
-   - Old files automatically deleted
+   - Files saved to a timestamped version folder (previous uploads are preserved)
-   - New files saved to server
+   - New files saved to server and generation is started for that version
+   - The upload response (and UI) will contain an `index_url` when HTML output is available

 **Important Notes:**
 - ✅ Multiple files can be uploaded simultaneously
-- ✅ Old CSV files are automatically deleted before upload
+- ✅ Uploads are non-destructive: each upload is saved into a timestamped version folder and older versions are preserved
 - ✅ Only `.csv` files are accepted
-- ✅ Maximum file size: 16MB per file
-- ⚠️ Timetable regeneration must be done locally (see Scenario 3)
+- ✅ Per-file size limit: 32 MB; Combined request limit: 64 MB
+- ⚠️ If generation fails, inspect the upload response (`error`, `generator_stdout`, `html_error`) for details; inputs are still preserved under the version folder

 ### 5.3 Scenario 3: Generating Timetables Locally